Ecommerce Growth: How Online-Focused Companies Achieve Long-Term Success

 The best part?
 SEO can leave a long-lasting impact in the search results.

-PPC, which stands for pay-per-click, is a form of digital advertising in which you pay for every click on your ads.
+PPC (pay-per-click) is a form of digital advertising in which you pay for every click on your ads.
+You can implement search ads or display ads depending on your business goals and objectives.

 These ads can appear in the search engine results pages (SERPs), on social media, on different websites, and in other places across the web.